Sisters of Charity Leadership

-Current members of the SCL Community Council include seated, left to right, Sister Melissa Camardo, and Sister Rosemary Kolich, Councilors; standing, left to right, Sister Nancy Svetlecic, Councilor, and Sister Eileen Haynes, Community Director.
+Elected in 2022, current members of the SCL Community Council include seated, left to right, Sister Melissa Camardo and Sister Rosemary Kolich, Councilors; standing, Sister Eileen Haynes, Community Director.

 Sister Eileen Haynes